Deep vein thrombosis: Management

 The duration of anticoagulation therapy (whether it will last 4 to 6 weeks, 6 to 12 weeks, 3 to 6 months, or indefinitely) is a key factor in clinical decision making.
 When proximal DVT is provoked by surgery or trauma a 3-month course of anticoagulation is standard.
 When a first VTE is proximal DVT that is either unprovoked or associated with transient non-surgical risk factor, low-dose anticoagulation beyond 3 to 6 months might be used.
 In those with an annual risk of VTE in excess of 9%, as after an unprovoked episode, extended anticoagulation is a possibility.
 Those who finish warfarin treatment after idiopathic VTE with an elevated D-dimer level show an increased risk of recurrent VTE (about 9% vs about 4% for normal results), and this result might be used in clinical decision making.
 Thrombophilia test results rarely play a role in the length of treatment.

 Treatment for acute leg DVT is suggested to continue at home for uncomplicated DVT instead of hospitalization.
 Factors that favor hospitalization include severe symptoms or additional medical issues.
 Early walking is suggested over bedrest.
 Graduated compression stockings—which apply higher pressure at the ankles and a lower pressure around the knees can be trialed for symptomatic management of acute DVT symptoms, but they are not recommended for reducing the risk of post-thrombotic syndrome, as the potential benefit of using them for this goal "may be uncertain".
 Nor are compression stockings likely to reduce VTE recurrence.
 They are, however, recommended in those with isolated distal DVT.

-If someone decides to stop anticoagulation after an unprovoked VTE instead of being on lifelong anticoagulation, aspirin can be used to reduce the risk of recurrence, but it is only about 33% as effective as anticoagulation in preventing recurrent VTE.
+If someone decides to stop anticoagulation after an unprovoked VTE instead of being on lifelong anticoagulation, aspirin can be used to reduce the risk of recurrence.
+It is only about 33% as effective as anticoagulation in preventing recurrent VTE.
 Statins have also been investigated for their potential to reduce recurrent VTE rates, with some studies suggesting effectiveness.